 By Chris Ebright

 Oxygen.
 We love it, and it keeps us alive.
 The atmosphere contains 21 percent oxygen, and we exhale, on average, 16 percent.
-Thus, with the billions and billions of cells within our body, they operate using only 5 percent of the oxygen we intake.
+Thus, with the billions and billions of cells within our body, they operate using only a small percentage of the oxygen we intake.
 Simply amazing!
 As efficient as the body is, unfortunately, it is not immune to disease – some of which cause hypoxemia and/or hypoxia.
 The remedy?
 Administration of supplemental medical oxygen!
 Easy, right?

 This concept has been taught in initial and continuing education classes for years and written into protocol after protocol with the mindset “more oxygen is better”.
 A pulse oximetry reading as close to 100% as possible is the gold standard, and achieving anything less than that is considered inadequate patient care.
 So, how can oxygen, something we all need to survive, be such a bad thing?